cutaway-security/sawh/README.md

 # Systems Tested
 ## Windows Versions
 * Windows 10.0.17763
+## HMI / Software Solutions Tested
+* Have you tested one successfully?
+Let us know.

 # Acknowledgements
 The following people and teams have assisted with the testing and / or direction of this project.
 CutSec sincerely appreciates their input and support.